Group-9-VUW/Mission-Control/project_requirement/1through131.md

 ### 1.1 Purpose

-Andre has contracted us to create mission control software for a hobbby rocket launch, control, and recovery system.
+Andre has contracted us to create mission control software for a hobby rocket launch, control, and recovery system.

 ### 1.2 Scope